Can taking too much B12 kill you?

 Toxicity induced by multiple high doses of vitamin B 12 during pernicious anemia treatment: a case report

 Or it may not.
-As we discussed, these symptoms are exactly the symptoms of B12 deficiency or pernicious anemia, of which the young woman already had.
+As we discussed, these symptoms are the same symptoms of B12 deficiency or pernicious anemia, of which the young woman already had.

-Either way, stay away from cyanocobalamin.
-Many people with B12 deficiency or pernicious anemia are naturally low in methyl donors, and have trouble detoxifying the cyanide.
-The donor responsible for the decyanation seems to be glutathione, which PA patients need for lowering their homocysteine.
-Cyano B12 is also risky to smokers, or to those with methylation, liver or renal issues, which make it hard to clear cyanide.
+Either way, stay away from cyano B12.
+Many people with B12 deficiency or pernicious anemia naturally lack sufficient detoxifying methyl donors, and have trouble clearing out the cyanide.
+The donor responsible for the decyanation seems to be glutathione, which PA patients need for lowering their increasing levels of homocysteine.

 Make Sure Your Supplement Is Pure